MrEnfoiros/MrEnfoiros/README.md

 ## About me
 Hello, I’m VIDAL Antoine.
 I’m interested in software engineering.
-I like studying Japanese / 日本語 in my free time.
+I like studying Japanese / 日本語 in my free time (currently at JLPT N3 / B1 level).

 Thanks to [xelaco](https://github.com/xelaco) for recommending me this website.